bkusuma/neat-starter/src/posts/second-post.md

 ---
-title: This is my second post
+title: How did I get 2 here?
 description: Bring to the table win-win survival strategies to ensure proactive domination.
 At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-date: 2020-09-02
+author: BK
-author: Surjith S M
+date: 2025-12-15T00:43:55.673Z
 tags:
   - number-2
 ---